jomonavi/geographic-points-clustering/README.md

 `points.json` is a JSON data file that contains a list of objects representing geographic points, with a `lat`, `lon` and `id`.
 Your job is to write a Python script that will take an integer argument *n*, then read the file and output the `id`s of all the points, grouped into *n* groups, into a second file, `groups.json`.

 Given that the data set represents geographic data, you should try to group points by proximity, so that the geographically closest points are grouped together.

-### Stretch goal #1: optimization

-The file `utils.py` is a Python module that contains a function, `driving_time_and_distance`.
-This function is pulled from our van routing logic.
-Given four values representing an origin and destination lat/lon, it will return two values: the driving time and distance between those two points.
-Write a script that works like above, but uses this function as the function to determine distance between the two points.
+You should end up with a clean partitioning of the overall space.

-### Stretch goal #2: distribution
+### Stretch goal: distribution

 When grouping addresses to produce our daily routes, it's important that each van has roughly the same number of stops to make in a day.
 Do the same as above, with one final optimization - optimize for both geographical proximity, using the function in the first stretch goal, *and* for equal group size for each van.